 Next steps:

 The first six years of implementation of Grow NJ will focus on supporting the sites that have not had the benefit of participation in the DOE-funded state preschool program, but receive state funds for children though Department of Human Services or Administration for Children and Families (federal only) Head Start.
-One region of the state will be selected for rollout each year, based on the resources available in the area; including, for example, Child Care Resource and Referral Agency staff, access to higher education, infant-toddler specialists, and supports from Family Success Centers.
+One region of the state will be selected for rollout each year, based on the resources available in the area; including, for example, Child Care Resource and Referral Agency staff, access to higher education, infant/toddler specialists, and supports from Family Success Centers.
 The seventh and eighth years will include contracting or district sites in the former Abbott districts and other, non-state funded programs.
 Training for technical assistance (TA) teams, curriculum and assessment supports, and structured classroom observation instruments will be provided as sites are added, according to the rollout plan.
-The seventh and eighth years will also begin the integration of the QRIS into the DCF Licensing system, with the Grow NJ steps corresponding to levels of Licensing (e.g. Step 1 License, Step 2 License, and so on).
+The seventh and eighth years will also begin the integration of the QRIS into the DCF Licensing system, with the Grow NJ steps corresponding to levels of Licensing (e.g., Step 1 License, Step 2 License, and so on).
 Statewide implementation for all sites that serve children from birth to age five will be complete by 2024.
 (See the Grow NJ rollout and budget toward the end of this section.)

 Nine tasks related to the implementation of Grow NJ are included in this plan, summarized below: